-There’s not much better than taking in a deep breath full of fresh, crisp, alpine air, or the smell of eucalyptus wafting up from the valley below.
+There aren’t many better feelings than taking in a deep breath full of fresh, crisp, alpine air, or the smell of eucalyptus wafting up from the valley below.
 Regardless of whether you’re seeking peaceful solitude or a physical challenge, the joy of simply being in the mountains should be more than enough to get you packing and heading out of town for the weekend.

-So to help you on your way, we’ve come up with a list of the top five mountains in Victoria that you need to climb.
+So to help you on your way, we’ve come up with a list of the top five mountains to climb in Victoria.
+Strap your boots on!

 1. Mt Feathertop